Angela Watson Robertson

 7. Work with a Certified Coach.

-You can find out a lot of what you need to know online- yet working with a Certified Health and Lifestyle Coach, like myself, gives you more than information.
+You can find out a lot of what you need to know online- yet working with a Board-Certified Health Coach, like myself, gives you more than information.
 You may know WHAT you need to do based on a recent google search, but do you know HOW to do it?
 Do you know how to fit this into your lifestyle and do you have the support for the long haul?
 Set up a complimentary coaching call with me and we’ll discuss what it means to work with a coach like myself.

 To Your Health,